wcraigtrader/ogp/README.md

 ## Performance Observations

+ * Orient 2.0.7 performs better than 1.8.9, in general.
+ * Groovy 2.4.3 performs better than 1.8.9, when run without invokedynamic.
- * The *average* time to ingest a single node appears to be O(1), regardless of sub-graph size -- **this is good**.
+ * The *average* time to ingest a single node *appears* to be O(1), regardless of sub-graph size -- **this is good**.
- * The *average* time to ingest a single edge appears to be O(E), where E is the number of edges already connected to the source node.
+ * The *average* time to ingest a single edge *appears* to be O(E), where E is the number of edges already connected to the source node.
+ * The *average* time to ingest a single heavyweight edge appears to be 2.85 times longer than for lightweight edges.
  * Based upon profiling, the ingester is spending 75% or more of its time in `findOrCreateEdge()`, evaluating the iterator returned by `OrientVertex::getEdges()`.
 This iterator should only return 0 or 1 edges, but it takes an inordinate amount of time to do so.